evarga/ai-imager/README.md

 # Usage
 The user interface is rudimentary to keep things simple.
 The *Analyze* button will show an image and a JSON formatted description of that image as received from the Azure Computer Vision service.
-The *Generate* button will produce an image based upon the given prompt using the public Open AI service (see the screenshot below).
+The *Generate* button will produce an image based upon the given prompt using the public OpenAI service (see the screenshot below).
 If the application detects that not all secrets were provided as environment variables, then it will simply print a short message at the screen.
 A new version will need to be deployed having all these secrets specified.

 ![Screenshot of the UI](./screenshot-ui.jpg)

+> Observe that hitting the *Generate* button in succession will produce different responses.
+This is because the OpenAI service is not deterministic.

 # Development
 This application can be further developed and run either using GitHub Codespaces or using a local IDE and pushing changes back into the repo.
 Any change in the `main` branch triggers a GitHub Action to execute a workflow for deploying a new